 - Midtown Management District

 - City of Houston Director of Cultural Affairs

-Mr. Brackman contacted Sebastien Boileau to see if he would be interested in taking on this massive project.
+Mr. Brackman contacted Sebastien Boileau to see if he would take on this massive project.
 “Mr. D” was delighted to do so.
 What muralist would not want such a large canvas of sorts in which to portray his art!

-Right across the street is another old building belonging to Mr. Brackman that is covered with colorful graffiti.
+Right across the street is another old building belonging to Mr. Brackman that also has colorful graffiti on it.
 It was once a Mental Health & Mental Retardation Authority building at 2850 Fannin.
-My husband and I have walked around this particular building and are amazed at all of the colorful street art covering it.
+My husband and I have walked around this particular building looking at all of the colorful street art on it.

-In one way it is sad to think that when these buildings are torn down, the art will also be destroyed.
+In one way it is sad to think that when these buildings are torn down, the art will also disappear.
 The only way to preserve the art is by capturing it in photos or videos.
-A fetching mural which was once located on one corner of the Houston Club Building in downtown Houston can now be viewed by clicking here.
+A fetching mural was once on one corner of the Houston Club Building in downtown Houston.
+It can now be viewed by clicking here.

-The Heights Post Office building sported colorful murals but is now demolished.
+The Heights Post Office building sported colorful murals but is now gone.
 I am happy that I captured some of those images.

 Sebastien Boileau has painted other notable murals in Houston, the Biscuit Wall being one of them.
 He was born in France.
-Paris was the location of some of his first street tagged walls.
+Paris is where he first street tagged walls.
 This self-taught artist came to Houston and established his company called Eyeful Art Murals & Designs in 1998.
 He likes the fact that many people in Houston genuinely enjoy all types of art, including the many forms of street art.
 He now makes a living from his artful creations, and we who live here benefit from it.